The benefits of being active.

 3. Independence and fall prevention

+Being able to carry out everyday tasks like climbing stairs or shopping independently is essential for maintaining our independence.
 This ability, known as functional capacity, can be preserved through regular physical activity, particularly for older adults.

 Engaging in a variety of exercises, including aerobics, muscle strengthening, and balance training, can improve physical function and reduce the risk of falls and fall-related injuries.
 These activities can be done at home or as part of a structured community program.